-Link configuration, in the form of selecting appropriate \ac{PHY} and \ac{MAC} parameters, is required to achieve optimum throughput for given network and channel conditions.
-Consider rate adaptation, i.e., the selection of \ac{MCS} values for each transmission, which needs consider fluctuating channel conditions.
-In dynamic \mbox{WiFi} scenarios (e.g., due to user mobility or interference), rate adaptation deals with the following counteracting mechanisms: (\textit{i}) on one hand, high data rates may lead to high error rates when decoding the transmitted bits, thereby reducing throughput; (\textit{ii}) on the other hand, reducing the data rate may incur poor channel utilization and thus also reducing throughput.
-It is then appropriate to evaluate the trade-off between transmission errors and channel utilization by applying \ac{ML} models, particularly to deal with the varying channel conditions in \mbox{WiFi} networks. \Cref{fig_VA_2} depicts how \ac{ML} models can be used for rate selection.
-In the following, we summarize the contributions in the area of support the optimal selection of \ac{MCS} and \ac{SGI} values, and a variety of trade-offs at the \ac{PHY}.
+Link configuration, in the form of selecting appropriate \ac{PHY} and \ac{MAC} parameters, is required to achieve the optimum throughput for given network and channel conditions.
+Rate adaptation plays an important role in link configuration, which is responsible for the selection of \ac{MCS} values for each transmission.
+In dynamic \mbox{Wi-Fi} scenarios (e.g., due to user mobility or interference), rate adaptation deals with the following counteracting mechanisms: \begin{itemize} \item high data rates may lead to high error rates when decoding the transmitted bits, thereby reducing throughput; \item reducing the data rate may incur poor channel utilization and thus also reduce throughput. \end{itemize} The trade-off between transmission errors and channel utilization can be evaluated by applying \ac{ML} models, particularly to deal with varying channel conditions. \Cref{fig_VA_2} depicts how \ac{ML} models are used for rate selection.
+In the following, we summarize the contributions in the selection of optimal \ac{MCS} and \ac{SGI} values, and a variety of trade-offs at the \ac{PHY} layer.